codeforboston/migrant_service_map/README.md

 ## Ideal Product Vision

 The migrant or service provider is able to click on the MSM link and be transferred to a questionnaire page where they would be asked whether they are service providers or migrants.
 The next page would ask the service provider if they have become a part of the Refugees Welcome! network and offer a separate link to apply to the RW!
 Network.
 This page would also ask what the legal status is of their client, the address of the client, and what types of services they are looking for.
 The legal status is important because undocumented and asylum seekers cannot receive all public services.
+None of this data would be collected or stored due to security concerns.

 The types of services include housing, work placement, english, legal assistance, registration, health, mental health, community centers, and education.
 The map would conduct a spatial analysis to highlight each service provider within .5, 1, 3, and 5 miles of the address entered for whichever legal status and service applies to their search.
 The migrant or service provider will be able to click on the service provider points and is provided with a comprehensive overview of the services provided and contact information.
 This tool will be used by service providers and migrants to find and plan the integration of new arrivals to Boston.
 As a result, it would be helpful if the platform could keep a record of each point of interest that then could be easily printed.
 That way service providers can give clients an easy list of service providers to contact upon arrival.

 ## Phase One (The Product as of the December 2019 Refugees Welcome!
-Summit)
+Resource Forum)

 Phase one of the Migrant Service Map is geared primarily toward service providers.
 When they arrive on the site, the service provider is able to select the type of provider(s) that they are looking for, specify a location to search near (such as their client's home or workplace), and choose a distance from that location (.5, 1, 3 and 5 miles) by which to filter their results by.